ElfyDelphi/Frame2IMG/README.md

 - Option to skip existing files (merge with previous runs, auto-increments zero-padding digits to 6 for safer naming)
 - Configurable zero-padding digits
 - Top-right “?”
 About button with View License
+- Embedded license viewer (About → View License) with fallback

 ## Requirements